-The involvement of Community Stakeholder Organizations in the IDP process is one of the main features and requires specific attention.
-An appropriate Community Participation Strategy therefore has to be formulated by the IDP Steering Committee and IDP Representatives Forum.
-The Strategy must also cater for the COVID-19 regulations.
+The involvement of community stakeholder organizations in the IDP process is one of the main features and requires specific attention.
+An appropriate community participation strategy therefore has to be formulated by the IDP steering committee, IDP Representatives Forum.
 The strategy must address issues such as:

-- ➤ Roles of different role players during participation process (e.g. councilors, IDP steering committee, IDP representative forum, other officials and consultants); - Means of encouraging the representation of unorganized groups; - > Participation mechanisms for different phases of the methodology; - Available resources for participation; frequency of meetings and workshops; - Means of information dissemination and - Means of electing and collecting community needs (including documentation of participation inputs).
+Roles of different role players during participation process (e.g. councilors, IDP steering committee, IDP representative forum, other officials and consultants); means of encouraging the representation of unorganized groups; participation mechanisms for different phases of the methodology; available resources for participation; frequency of meetings and workshops; means of information dissemination and means of electing and collecting community needs (including documentation of participation inputs).